leejoonsung007/Parsing_WUBA/README.md

 This program aim to parse http://bj.58.com/sale.shtml

 # channel_extract.py
-Extract the links of each channel
+Extract the links of each channels

 # page_parsing.py
 1. Get the links of items in a channel